OussamaBOUIZ/Transcendence/README.md

 ## The Game:
 Through the game users are able to play a live Pong game versus another player directly on the website.
 The user can join a queue until they get automatically matched with someone else, this is based on a matchmaking system.
 The game offers some customization options such as specials like **Hiding the ball, deviating its path and increasing its velocity** and different maps.
-Besides that, the user is able to select a default version of the game without any extra features if they want to.

 ## The Chat: